6 Memorial Day Weekend Getaways in North Carolina

 6 BrevardSouthern MountainsSee on map

 Snuggled into the Blue Ridge Mountains, cozy Brevard and its surrounding natural areas offer more than enough activity for a long holiday weekend.
 Take to the outdoors in Pisgah National Forest where you can hike to Looking Glass Rock.
-These and other nearby parks offer kayaking, rock climbing, mountain biking and more.
+These and other nearby parks offer kayaking, rock climbing, mountain biking, waterfalls and more.
 Or hit downtown for shopping and restaurants.
 Try local favorite Oskar Blues to enjoy a Dale’s Pale Ale on the outdoor patio or opt for a burger or taco from its on-site food truck.
 Whether it’s a culinary adventure or an outdoor one, Brevard is serving up tons of Memorial Day weekend fun this summer.

 Mark your calendar: White Squirrel Festival (May 24-26, 2019)